 The Manager Usage Dashboard

-Your FolioReady plan comes with a monthly allowance of credits (one per folio event — uploads, emails, AI runs) and tokens (the AI fuel behind insights, synopsis, and field extraction).
+Your FolioReady plan comes with a monthly allowance of documents (one per file added to a folio) and tokens (the AI fuel behind insights, synopsis, and field extraction), plus a cumulative storage allowance.
 The Usage dashboard is where you see how much of each you've spent in the current cycle, how much is left, and what each event cost.
 From the same page you can flip on auto-reload so a busy week doesn't stall, and set a monthly spend cap so the bill never surprises you.

 Why Use This Dashboard?